 “Benjamin began acquiring oilfields, including a particularly profitable one at Cherry Tree Run, a few miles south of Titusville,” Rogers reported.
 “He later bought property between Bradford, Pennsylvania, and Olean, New York, where he helped to develop the hamlet of Gilmour and built a hotel and an opera house.”

-By 1862, the elder Baum owned Carbon Oil Company and was a well-established oilman.
+By 1862, the elder Baum owned Carbon Oil Company and was a well-established independent oil producer.
 His success helped finance diversification into dry goods and other mercantile businesses.
 Son Frank found employment in several of these family ventures as a young man.

 When his father purchased the Cynthia Oil Works in Bolivar, New York, Frank operated a retail outlet for awhile.

-Although the Standard Oil Company used its influence with the New York Central Railroad and the state legislature to block the plan, Baum continued to find success by discovering productive wells in New York.
+Rockefeller’s Standard Oil Company used its influence with the New York Central Railroad and the state legislature to block the planned pipeline.
+Despite the setback, Baum continued to find success with prolific oil wells in New York.

 “L. Frank Baum sold cans of buggy wheel oil for a living as the co-owner of Baum’s Castorine Company of Syracuse, New York,” Schwartz explained, noting the company’s troubles that led to Baum’s selling it in 1888.
 Schwartz also discovered the company still manufactured industrial oils and lubricants under the brand name, Baum’s Castorine Company.